sspanak/tt9/docs/help/help.en.md

 _**Note:** The higher the value you set, the slower you will have to type.
 TT9 will ignore very quick key presses._

 _**Note 2:** Besides the above, Qin phones may also fail to detect long presses.
 Unfortunately, in this case, nothing can be done._

-#### Send messages with OK in Facebook Messenger
-_In: Settings → Initial Setup._

-Sending with OK in Messenger has been no longer possible since the June 2024 update.
-The recent app redesign caused the Send button to become unreachable for all keyboards.
-If you have technical knowledge and an idea of how to re-enable this feature, please write in [this GitHub issue](https://github.com/sspanak/tt9/issues/558).

 #### Telegram/Snapchat stickers and emoji panels won't open
 This happens if you are using one of the small-sized layouts.
 Currently, there is no permanent fix, but you can use the following workaround: